imgag/ngs-bits/doc/GSvar/cnv_analysis_clincnv.md

 * affected genes (if they are annotated)
 * size
 * copy-number change
-* log-likelyhood of the copy-number change (bigger is better)
+* log-likelyhood: logarighm of the ratio between likelihoods of the *no CN change model* vs the *CN equal to the reported state model* (bigger is better)
 * number of regions
-* frequency of the copy-number change in the analyzed cohort
+* potential AF: frequency of the copy-number change *in the analyzed cohort (Note: this can deviate from the population allele frequency, especially for rare CNVs)*
-* q-value (p-value corrected for the number of tests performed, smaller is better)
+* q-value: p-value corrected for the number of CNVS detected (smaller is better)

 Additionally, generic annotation columns can be added (4), e.g.:

 * overlap with copy-number polymorphism regions (as defined by [Zarrei et. al. 2015](http://www.nature.com/nrg/journal/v16/n3/abs/nrg3871.html))
-* overlap with copy-number polymorphism regions (as defined by [Demidov](TODO))
+* overlap with copy-number polymorphism regions (as defined by [Demidov (private communication)](TODO))
 * dosage-sensitive disease genes (from [Zarrei et. al. 2015](http://www.nature.com/nrg/journal/v16/n3/abs/nrg3871.html))
 * OMIM genes